 #5 – You can try new winter snow activities

-Especially in Fairbanks, there are TONS of tours oriented towards experiencing a new winter sport!
+Especially in Fairbanks and Anchorage, there are TONS of tours oriented towards experiencing a new winter sport.
 If you ever wanted to try a new winter sport, this is the place to give it a try.
-No need to get any gear or watch hours of Youtube!
-A few of the unique winter activities that you can try out in Fairbanks include
+No need to get any gear or watch hours of Youtube.
+A few of the unique winter activities that you can try out include:

 Alaska is home to the world famous Iditarod Sled dog race.
 You can watch the ceremonial start as part of a big community festival in Anchorage.
 Fairbanks also has sled dog racing for spectators as well as the incredible world ice art championships.
 See below for more on these amazing events.
 These events are worth planning a trip around!